top of page

 The noun 'apostate' has its etymological roots in both Latin and Greek.
 It is derived from the Latin word 'apostata,' which is rooted in the Greek term 'apostatēs,' meaning 'a runaway slave' or 'a deserter.'
 In English, 'apostate' refers to a person who has abandoned or renounced their religious or political beliefs or principles.
 It carries a connotation of betrayal or abandonment of a previously held faith or allegiance.
 'Apostate' is often used in the context of religion to describe individuals who have left their faith, and in political contexts, it can describe those who have abandoned their ideological or party affiliations.
 It underscores the significant and sometimes contentious nature of the departure from established beliefs or systems of thought.

-Find the meaning of apostate
+Quiz: Find the meaning of the noun apostate:

 Try Again!